Interactions-Nexus/Nexus-Wiki/interactions/task-force.md

 - All online meetings will be recorded.

-- If this process is not followed the members can file an incident reportto the stratergy layer.
+- If this process is not followed the members can file an incident report at the stratergy layer.

 - No member of the task force can charge any fees in cash, kind or equity from the use-case for providing consultation unless its authorized at the stratergy layer.

 ## Who cannot be part of the task force:

-- Anyone from the DAO who is associated or working with that particular use-case in any capacity.
+- Anyone from the DAO who is associated or working with that particular use-case in any capacity direct or indirect.
 - Anyone from the DAO who is helping the particular use-case to build their dapp or consulting for a fee at any point of the process.
 - Any person from the DAO with any conflict of interest with the particular use-case, which can cause issues should be avoided.